-- Add the peanut butter, eggs, coconut milk, dates and vanilla extract to a high-speed blender, like our favorite one from Ninja and process until smooth and creamy.
+- Add the peanut butter, eggs, coconut milk, dates and vanilla extract to a high-speed blender and process until smooth and creamy.

-- In a large mixing bowl, mix together the baking powder, oat bran and flour.
+- In a large mixing bowl, mix together the coconut sugar, baking powder, oat bran and flour.
 Stir in the creamy peanut butter mixture.
 Fold in the chocolate chips.